-In addition to the general packing information in the Study Abroad Handbook, you will receive a packing list at your 2nd program group meeting and should know the following about Ireland.
+In addition to the general packing information in your Study Abroad Handbook, you should know the following about Ireland.

 Weather

 Limerick has a temperate climate due to the influence of the Gulf Stream.
 Past participants have noted, however, that at times the weather can be very cold, rainy, and windy, and that it can change several times throughout the day.